kebedemeron905/ERPtoATP/Documentation.md

 ***
 <br/>

 #### 1.5: Hover on the grey line below the ERP adapter and click on the blue plus sign.
-Search you ATP adapter and click on it.<br/>
+Search your ATP adapter and click on it.<br/>
 ![Homepage](Images/image1.43.png) <br/>

 #### 1.5.1: Configure the ATP adapter's Basic Info as follows, and click Next <br/>